Research

 Cognitive processes of particular interest include working memory, long-term memory encoding and retrieval, attention, and decision-making.

-While our projects start with a focus on basic science questions, in most cases, we will build on this foundation to determine how disease states alter neural mechanisms that underlie cognition.
+While our projects start with a focus on basic science questions, in most cases, we build on this foundation to determine how disease states alter neural mechanisms that underlie cognition.
 Ultimately, we aim to identify therapeutic strategies to alleviate disease phenotypes.

 Evolutionary studies have suggested that the expanded neocortex in humans, as compared to other mammalian species, underlies our superior cognitive functions.